MileHacker Logo

 Final Transit Thought

-Booking your ferry and any necessary mainland transportation as far in advance as possible is wise.
-Ferry tickets, especially for popular keys and seasons, sell out quickly.
+Booking the ferry you are taking and any necessary mainland transportation as far in advance as possible is wise.
+Tickets for the ferry, especially for popular keys and seasons, get sold out fast.

-Once you step off the ferry onto any of the Channel Islands, your own feet are your only means of getting around.
+When you have step off the ferry onto any of the Channel Islands, your own feet are your only means of getting around.
 Prepare for walking and hiking.